user-wu/SRFFNet/README.md

 cd src/
 python train.py
 ```
-* ResNet-50 is used as the backbone of F3Net and DUTS-TR is used to train the model
+* ResNet-50 is used as the backbone of SRFFNet and DUTS-TR is used to train the model
 * batch=32, lr=0.05, momen=0.9, decay=5e-4, epoch=32
 * Warm-up and linear decay strategies are used to change the learning rate lr
 * After training, the result models will be saved in out folder